napcae/ng-ventures/exampleSite/content/english/about/_index.md

 ---
-title: "About Trung Nguyen: Expert in DevOps, SRE, Cloud Infrastructure & Green Tech Solutions"
+title: "Trung Nguyen – Strategic Technology Advisor in Green Tech & B2B Solutions"
-meta_title: "Trung Nguyen - Technical Advisor for DevOps, SRE, Cloud Infrastructure & Green Tech"
+meta_title: "Trung Nguyen | Expert Technology Advisor for Green Tech & B2B Growth Solutions"
-description: "Trung Nguyen is a seasoned technical advisor specializing in DevOps, SRE, cloud infrastructure, and green tech.
-Helping founders and engineering teams optimize security, scale systems, and build human-centered tech solutions for sustainable growth."
+description: "Trung Nguyen is a technology advisor who specializes in helping B2B companies in green tech scale sustainably.
+With 15+ years of experience in DevOps, SRE, and cloud infrastructure, Trung focuses on people-centered solutions that align with your team’s needs and values, ensuring long-term success."
 image: "/images/avatar.png"
 draft: false
 ---
 I’m not just a technical advisor; I’m a partner in your growth journey.
-Born in Germany to Vietnamese parents, I’ve navigated the complexities of blending cultures—an experience that has deeply influenced my approach to both life and work.
-This cultural duality shapes how I approach challenges, blending technical expertise with a human touch.
+Born in Germany to Vietnamese parents, I’ve learned to navigate between cultures, an experience that influences how I approach both life and work.

-For me, **technology is a tool**, but **people are the heart of every project**.
-Whether collaborating with **founders**, **engineering teams**, or helping **companies scale** their technology, I focus on delivering solutions that go beyond the tech.
-I help teams cut through the noise, make confident decisions, and build technology that serves both their immediate needs and long-term goals.
+For me, technology is a tool, but people are at the heart of every project.
+Whether working with founders, engineering teams, or guiding companies through complex scaling challenges, I focus on delivering solutions that align with your values and team culture.

-## **My Approach: Bridging Technology and People for Sustainable Growth**

-With over 15 years of experience across **startups**, **enterprises**, and various industries, I’ve learned that **great solutions** emerge from understanding both the **human and technical aspects**.
-My specialties include:

-- **DevOps processes** to streamline development and operations
-- **SRE (Site Reliability Engineering)** to enhance reliability and scalability
-- **Building platform teams** to improve infrastructure and developer productivity
-- **Optimizing cloud infrastructure**
-- **Enhancing cybersecurity**
-- **Boosting developer velocity**

-I don’t just create solutions for systems; I create **human-centered solutions** that drive **sustainable growth**.
-I work with teams to improve **security**, reduce **costs**, and build **robust technology foundations**.
-My goal is always to deliver scalable systems that support people, not just tech stacks.
+With over 15 years of experience across startups, enterprises, and a wide range of industries, I specialize in areas like DevOps, SRE, cloud infrastructure, security, and developer velocity.
+My goal is to create human-centered solutions that not only solve technical problems but also fit seamlessly into the bigger picture of your business goals and team dynamics.

-## **What Drives Me: Impactful Solutions for People and the Planet**
+## **What Drives Me: People, Processes, and Right-Sized Technology for Sustainable Growth**

-I’m deeply committed to creating solutions that benefit both **people** and the **planet**.
-Whether I’m helping companies **reduce cloud infrastructure costs** or implementing **green tech strategies**, I prioritize sustainability at every step.
-The work I do and the companies I support aim to leave a positive impact on the world, both environmentally and socially.

-I’m also passionate about supporting **migrant founders**, particularly in the **green tech** space.
-Having personally experienced the challenges of building a business in a foreign culture, I focus on helping **migrant entrepreneurs** overcome the unique obstacles they face in scaling their **tech companies**.
-My mission is to guide them through growing pains and help them align their **technology strategy** with their values.
+I believe that technology should serve people, not the other way around.
+That’s why my approach centers on the right-sizing and appropriate usage of technology to ensure it aligns with both your team’s needs and long-term business goals.

+Instead of pushing the latest trends or solutions that may not fit, I focus on helping teams navigate complex technical landscapes by optimizing processes and creating solutions that are both scalable and sustainable.
+The goal isn’t just to adopt cutting-edge technology—it’s to adopt the right technology that empowers your people to do their best work while supporting the processes that drive long-term success.

+For me, authenticity and autonomy are key.
+Whether it's refining your team’s workflows or providing guidance on cloud infrastructure or security, I prioritize solutions that support your people, enhance their capabilities, and create an environment where they can thrive.
+Psychological safety is a key part of that process—ensuring that teams feel empowered to innovate and grow without fear of failure.

+By focusing on the human side of technology—and the processes that drive it—I help teams achieve sustainable growth without the waste that often comes with over-engineering.
+Ultimately, it’s about balancing technology with the needs of your team, enabling them to scale successfully while staying true to your values and culture.

 ## **Why I’m Different: A Human-Centered, Resourceful Approach**

-Here’s why my approach stands out:

-- **Human-Centered Solutions**: I don’t just focus on the technology—I prioritize the people who will use it.
-This ensures the solutions I create align with **team dynamics**, long-term goals, and your company’s vision.
-- **Resourceful Problem Solving**: Growing up navigating two cultures, I bring creativity and resourcefulness to every challenge, delivering innovative solutions that make the most of available resources.
-- **Proven Technical Expertise**: I’ve helped **SaaS companies** reduce **server costs** by up to 50%, optimized **security protocols**, and scaled businesses successfully—all while keeping **people and values** at the core of the solution.
-- **Sustainability-Focused**: From cloud infrastructure to green tech, I design solutions that minimize environmental impact while driving **business growth** and resilience.
+I prioritize human-centered solutions, ensuring that technology works for people and that your team’s dynamics and long-term goals are aligned with the solutions I create.
+I bring a unique perspective to every challenge, shaped by my diverse cultural background, helping me find creative solutions to complex problems and do more with less.

+My technical expertise is proven by the results: from optimizing cloud infrastructure to improving security practices, I’ve helped businesses save costs and scale effectively while keeping people at the heart of every solution.

-## **Who I Help: Empowering Founders and Engineering Teams**
+## **Who I Help: Empowering Founders and Engineering Leaders**

-I specialize in helping **founders** and **engineering leaders** in **small product companies**, particularly in the **climate tech** sector & **B2B** space.
-These teams often face growing pains around:

-- **Software delivery**
-- **Security challenges**
-- **Infrastructure scaling**
-- **Building and managing platform teams**
-- **Implementing DevOps practices**
-- **Ensuring reliability through SRE processes**

-I guide these teams past bottlenecks, optimize their **tech stacks**, and help build **scalable, sustainable systems** that grow with them.

-If you’re a **migrant founder** or a **team** looking to scale, let’s talk about how I can help you create **solutions** that solve **technical challenges** while supporting your **team**, **values**, and **vision**.
+I work with founders and engineering leaders in green tech and B2B, helping them scale their companies effectively and sustainably.
+Whether optimizing software delivery, security, or infrastructure scaling, I provide the tools and strategies that ensure teams can grow while maintaining their authentic values.

+My focus is on creating solutions that empower teams to make confident decisions and scale with autonomy.
+I believe in fostering psychological safety in every collaboration, especially in remote teams, where clear communication and trust are key.

+If you’re looking to scale your business with solutions that support your team, values, and vision, let’s talk!

+In my spare time, you’ll find me rock climbing, bikepacking, hiking, or cooking—activities that keep me grounded and reflect the same passion and perseverance I bring to my work.